David Worrall: Southend United

 On 23 July 2014, Worrall returned to League Two by signing a two-year contract with Southend United after his contract at the New York Stadium was cancelled by mutual consent.
 He was given the League Two Player of the Month award for November after scoring three goals and providing two assists to help the "Seasiders" to win all four of their league fixtures that month.
 On 21 April, he scored the only goal of the game from a free kick at former club Bury to keep Southend in contention for a finish in the automatic promotion places; he dedicated the goal to his baby son, Noah, who had recently died.
 Southend ended up finishing in fifth-place, though Worrall said the play-off games would help him to move on following his son's death.
 The "Shrimpers" secured promotion after beating Wycombe Wanderers on penalties in the play-off final; Worrall started the game but was substituted in extra time.
 In total he scored six goals from 44 appearances during the 2014–15 campaign.

 He was linked with a return to Bury in January 2016, and a swap deal with Danny Mayor was discussed.
 He was offered a new contract by the "Blues", but was even more strongly linked with Bury following Southend's 3–2 defeat at Gigg Lane on the final day of the season, and manager Phil Brown said he "thought David Worrall showed where he really wants to be [when] their fans virtually chair-lifted him off the pitch at the end of the game".
 He scored three goals from 40 appearances across the 2015–16 campaign, helping Southend to a 14th-place finish, before he left Roots Hall in the summer.

 Millwall

 On 15 June 2016, Worrall signed a two-year contract with Millwall, with the option of a further 12 months.
-Manager Neil Harris said that "he comes highly recommended from people that have worked with him".
 He scored his first goal for the "Lions" in a 2–2 draw at Milton Keynes Dons on 13 August.
-He scored two goals from 41 appearances across the 2016–17 season, though was mainly a substitute as he started only 17 matches.
+He scored two goals from 41 appearances across the 2016–17 season, though he was mainly a substitute as he started only 17 matches.
 He was an unused substitute in the play-off final as Millwall secured promotion with a 1–0 victory over Bradford City.
 However, he found himself behind Jed Wallace and Fred Onyedinma in the pecking order at The Den, and his contract was cancelled by mutual consent on 22 August 2017.